 If you’re searching for the best French Bulldog rescues in Florida, then you’ve come to the right place.
 French Bulldogs have risen in popularity as a dog breed in the United States for several years.
 In the city especially, they’re chosen for their small size, cuteness, and loving personalities.
-However, they’re also surrendered to rescue shelters at a decent rate because their owners run into problems.
+However, they’re also surrendered to rescue shelters at an alarming rate because their owners run into problems.

-They can’t always live with their initial placement, resulting in shelter rescues doing their job and rehoming them.
-Non-profit organizations in Florida help place these special critters with loving forever families in homes.
+Frenchies can’t always live with their initial placements, resulting in shelters needing to rehome them.
+Non-profit organizations in Florida help place these special critters with loving forever families in forever homes.
 The following research-based list offers insight into how they operate, which one is best for you, and how to connect with them right now.

 Before scrolling down this list of French Bulldog rescues in Florida, check out our other recommendations: Doodle Rescues in Florida and Golden Retriever Rescues in Florida.